The Front-of-Pack Claims That Drive Snack Bar Purchase Intent

 The gap between first and last is 2.3x.
 “11g Protein Per Bar” tells the consumer exactly what they’re getting.
 “Plant-Based Protein Power” tells them how you want them to feel about it.
 Consumers chose information over inspiration.

-For brands like GoMacro, Aloha, and Verb Energy competing in the high protein snacks space, this has direct packaging implications.
+For brands like GoMacro, Aloha, and Verb Energy competing in the high-protein snacks space, this has direct packaging implications.
 If your front-of-pack leads with a protein story rather than protein content, you may be leaving preference on the table.

 Sugar Messaging: “Less Than 8g” Outperforms Everything